Demographics of Kerala: Population

 Kerala is home to 2.76% of India's population, and at 859 persons per km2; its land is three times as densely settled as the rest of India.
 Kerala's western coastal regions are the most densely settled with population of 2,022 persons per km2, 2.5 times the overall population density of the state, 859 persons per km2, leaving the eastern hills and mountains comparatively sparsely populated.
 However, Kerala's population growth rate is far lower than the national average, although Kerala's population more than doubled between 1951 and 1991 – adding 15.6 million people to reach a total of 29.1 million residents in 1991 – the population stood at 31.8 million by 2001 and 33.3 million in 2011.
 Kerala's people are most densely settled in the coastal region, leaving the eastern hills and mountains comparatively sparsely populated.
 Kerala is the second-most urbanised major state in the country with 47.7% urban population according to the 2011 Census of India.

 Hinduism is followed by the majority of Keralites (54.7%).
 The major religions followed in Kerala are Hinduism (54.7% — Hinduism in Kerala), Islam (26.6%) and Christianity (18.4%).

 Kerala also had a tiny Jewish population until recently, said to date from 587 BC when they fled the occupation of Jerusalem by Nebuchadnezzar.
 The 2001 Indian census recorded only 51 Jews in Kerala.
-The synagogue in Kochi is the oldest in the Commonwealth of Nations.
+The Paradesi Synagogue in Kochi is the oldest synagogue in the Commonwealth of Nations.

 The state has many famous temples, mosques, and churches.
 The oldest church in India is found in Kerala, believed to be established by St. Thomas, the disciple of Jesus Christ and the Cheramaan Juma Mosque is considered to be the oldest mosque in the Indian subcontinent which was built by an Islamic missionary Malik Dinar.